If you’re keen on fishing, then you’ll love going after King George Whiting, one of the most prized catches in the Margaret River region.

 King George Whiting Berley

 It can help your chances of catching King George Whiting if you use berley.
-You can try pre-mixed berley pellets from a tackle shop (we have a great list of Camping, Fishing and Diving shops to try in the Margaret River region here), which you can drop directly under your boat or over the edge of the jetty, and drop your baits straight down.
+You can try pre-mixed berley pellets from a tackle shop (check out my list of Camping, Fishing and Diving shops to try in the Margaret River region), which you can drop directly under your boat or over the edge of the jetty, and drop your baits straight down.

 Some fishermen will say not to berley up, as you can attract too many other fish into the area which will make it harder to get the whiting.
 We have caught whiting before with and without berley, a lot of it depends on the day and the conditions, but just try it out and see if it works.

 Would you like to know how to fillet King George Whiting?
 It’s important to know how to fillet King George Whiting correctly, so you don’t waste your catch, and you can get the most out of it.
 Make sure you’re wearing a safety glove on your non-cutting hand, and you have yourself a nice, sharp filleting knife.

 - Holding the head in your non-cutting hand, place your knife behind the pectoral fin at a 90-degree angle to the backbone, and cut down behind the head, cutting halfway through.